DesmondChoy/glaciers/README.md

 This blog is built with blogdown and Hugo, using the Tranquilpeak theme and deployed using Netlify.
 I use this blog to showcase new libraries, explore unusual data sets and learn new data science techniques.

-All code to my blog posts can be found in my Github.
+All code to my blog posts can be found in glaciers/content/post/